quicwg/multipath/draft-lmbdhk-quic-multipath.md

 - Associated Source Connection ID: The Connection ID used to receive packets over the path.

 A path in the "Validating" state performs path validation as described in {{Section 8.2 of QUIC-TRANSPORT}}.
-An endhost SHOULD NOT send non-probing frames on a path in "Validating" state, as it has no guarantee that packets will actually reach the peer.
+An endhost should not send non-probing frames on a path in "Validating" state, as it has no guarantee that packets will actually reach the peer.

-The endhost can use all the paths in the "Active" state, provided that their usage is enabled by the path's congestion controller and the connection's flow control.
+The endhost can use all the paths in the "Active" state, provided that the congestion control and flow control currently allow sending of new data on a path.

 In the "Closing" state, the endhost SHOULD NOT send packets on this path anymore, as there is no guarantee that the peer can still map the packets to the connection.
 The endhost SHOULD wait for the acknowledgment of the PATH_ABANDONED